 Call Our Miami Birth Injury and Bruising Lawyer for a Free Consultation

-If your child suffered unnecessary bruising, hematomas, or other injuries during childbirth, contact our law offices today.
-Miami birth injury bruising attorney Prosper Shaked may be able to take your case and fight to get you the compensation you and your child need for the injuries they suffered.
-For your free legal consultation, call the Law Offices of Prosper Shaked today at (305) 694-2676.
+If your child suffered unnecessary bruising, hematomas, or other injuries during childbirth, contact our office today.
+Miami birth injury attorney Prosper Shaked may be able to take your case and fight to get you the compensation you and your child need for the injuries they suffered.
+For your free legal consultation, call the Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.